ShuiRuTian/time-analytics-webpack-plugin/README.md

 For plugins, we wrap the plugin with a custom plugin, which will create proxy for most of property of the compiler passed into.

 ### Some details
-In `speed-measure-webpack-plugin`, when using mini-css-extract-plugin, there is a strange error which is like "the plugin is not called".
+In `speed-measure-webpack-plugin`, when using `mini-css-extract-plugin`, there is a strange error which is like "the plugin is not called".
 The reason is the mini-css-extract-plugin's plugin will add a unique symbol to compilation object, and in the pitch loader of mini-css-extract-plugin, it will check the symbol.
 Seems pretty reasonable!
 However, webpack is using a reference equal map in `getCompilationHooks`.
 But we are using Proxy to take over everything, the reference of a proxy is not the same as the origin target.